 Dealing with the loss of a loved one is an incredibly difficult and painful undertaking.
-This pain may be greater when combined with the financial consequences of the loss, especially if someone else’s wrongful behavior caused the untimely death.
+This pain may be greater when combined with the financial consequences of the loss, especially if the untimely death was caused by someone else’s wrongful behavior.

 In these types of situations, many surviving family members wonder about their legal options for recourse against the responsible party.
 South Carolina provides the opportunity for these individuals to pursue damages through a wrongful death lawsuit.
 Wrongful death suits must be brought by the personal representative of the deceased’s estate, but the compensation will benefit many of the deceased’s aggrieved family members, provided that the action is filed on time.